radiorabe/klangbecken/README.md

 ### Python Package

-The Python code is tested with a test suite and follows the flake8 coding guidlines.
+The Python code is tested with a test suite and follows the flake8 coding guidelines.

 Before submitting your code make sure that ...